Advancement Officers

 • opportunities for surveying colleagues related to capital campaigns, philanthropy, and stewardship

-• opportunities to advertise advancement searches in ICFAD's Career Center
+• opportunities to advertise advancement searches in ICfAD's Career Center

 Upcoming Opportunities